-Located in the heart of Galway, Eyre Square is a small park with plenty of benches to relax and take a break from other things a local would do in the city.
+Located in the heart of Galway, Eyre Square is a small park with plenty of benches to relax and take a break from the hustle and bustle of the city.

 7. Visit Galway Cathedral

 Apart from the famous pubs and picturesque streets, Galway impresses with its historical and cultural heritage.
 Galway Cathedral is one of the best places to see this side of the city.
-Relatively young, the cathedral is one of the biggest and most beautiful buildings in Galway.
-Moreover, a visit to Galway Cathedral is one of the best free things to do in the city.
+Relatively young, the cathedral is one of the biggest and most beautiful buildings in the city.
+Moreover, it falls into the category of free things to do in Galway.

 8. See the Fastest Flowing River in Europe

 Galway is not the biggest city in Ireland.
 Nevertheless, it overcomes this shortcoming with the River Corrib, the fastest flowing river in Europe.
-Furthermore, the river never ceases to charm all the locals and visitors.
+The place never ceases to charm both the locals and visitors.
 Sitting or walking along its banks and admiring the surroundings is one the favorite things to do in Galway on a lazy afternoon.

-9. Add the Collegiate Church of St. Nicholas to Your List of the Best Things to Do in Galway
+9. Explore the Collegiate Church of St. Nicholas

 10. Do Your Banking at Lynch’s Castle

-While visiting the local pubs is one of the best things to do in Galway for some visitors, others may long for the most beautiful places on the bank of the river.
-And why not?
-Fairy-take houses, also known as the Long Walk, add a unique look and Scandinavian vibe to the city.
+While visiting the local pubs is one of the best things to do in Galway for some visitors, others may long for solitude and a pop of color along the river bank where fairytale houses, also known as the Long Walk, add a unique look and a Scandinavian vibe to the city.

 12. Check out Spanish Arch